 Dubbed the "real Africa" Zambia is one of the newer safari countries on Africa's top destinations map.
 The wildlife parks of Zambia are more remote and less-visited than the traditional favourites.
 This means wildlife safaris in Zambia offer a more untamed African bush experience.

-The top national park, South Luangwa is known for its high density of wildlife and unspoilt natural environment.
+The top national park, South Luangwa is known for its high density of wildlife and unspoiled natural environment.
 It is considered the place where African walking safaris began.

 South Luangwa Park hosts a high concentration of leopards, numerous lions, large elephant and buffalo herds and plenty of antelope species.